Wayne Roger Goralski

-Houston Criminal Defense Attorney
+Houston Civil and Criminal Defense Attorney

 An experienced lawyer fighting for your rights

-Attorney Wayne Goralski has handled cases for clients in numerous Texas Courts including the Harris County District and County Civil, Criminal, Family, and Juvenile Courts, Montgomery County District and County Courts, Fort Bend County, Brazoria County, Fayette County and the Galveston County Court.
+Attorney Wayne Goralski has handled cases for clients in numerous Federal and Texas Courts including the U.S. Southern District of Texas, Harris County District and County Civil, Criminal, Family, and Juvenile Courts, Montgomery County District and County Courts, Fort Bend County, Brazoria County, Fayette County, Waller and the Galveston County Court.
 Attorney Goralski has represented clients in various city courts, including the cities of Houston, Pasadena, Baytown, Bellaire, League City, Huntsville, Pearland, Seabrook, Stafford, Sugarland, Tomball, the Woodlands and others.
 Wayne Goralski has also represented clients in the Justice of the Peace Courts in Harris, Montgomery, Fort Bend, Galveston, Liberty, Fayette, Brazoria and Wharton Counties.
 Attorney Wayne Goralski, was a highly decorated officer, earning numerous commendations over the years and promotion through the ranks as a Houston Police Officer, Police Sergeant, Police Lieutenant, Police Captain.
 He served for several years as Supervising Staff Attorney for the Chief of Police.
 Now honorably retired from the police department as a Captain, Wayne continues to work within the legal justice system as a private attorney.

 By way of background, Wayne “Roger” Goralski attended Detroit Catholic Central and Bishop Borgess High Schools where he attained all-league status in the Catholic High School Football programs as a tightend.
 Roger Goralski accepted a college football scholarship to Wayne State University, along with an ACT Academic Merit scholarship from the state of Michigan.
 As a freshman at Wayne State University, Roger was thrust into a starting role on defense moving from a defensive end position to the defensive backfield as a “monsterback” when the senior player was injured.
 Starting in five games as a “monsterback” Wayne earned his NCAA letter in football in his freshman year.